USFCA-CS490-Micron/cognition/README.md

 "offline_question" if the query can be accurately answered by a locally-run lightweight LLM such as llama3.
 "basic_question" if the query is similar to a google search and/or requires up-to-date information; these are queries best handled by Google Natural Language.
-"complex_question" if the query requires advanced linguistic analysis or reasoning; these are queries best handled by a model like GPT-4.
+"complex_question" if the query requires linguistic analysis, reasoning, summarization, or explanation; these are queries best handled by a model like GPT-4.
 "vision" if the query requires vision processing.
 "explicit" if the query is inappropriate in any way (sex, drugs, swear words, etc).
+Queries which ask about health effects of drugs or substances are not explicit.

 Please generate the data in the following CSV format with no header row:
 "query","type".